-A new Chief Executive Officer (CEO) had arrived at an organisation dealing with pharmaceuticals, who needed a cracker jack Executive Assistant (EA).
+A new Chief Executive Officer at an organisation dealing with the pharmacy sector needed an exceptional Executive Assistant (EA).
 The Director of HR was having trouble recruiting at the calibre required.
 That’s when the light went on.

-The Director, who knew about us, thought: ‘Why not contract efficiency experts from Omania Terry on a short term to work on human resource policies, procedures and systems until the perfect EA is recruited?’
+The Director, who knew about us, thought: ‘Why not contract efficiency experts from Omania Terry on a short-term contract to work on human resource policies, procedures and systems until the perfect EA is recruited?’

 Duck to water

-We started with the tried-and-true list of 101 actions we’ve developed over the years while working for and with CEOs (stay tuned in future blogs).
-A top action was a face-to-face meeting to explore a series of questions.
-This helps us cut through, especially when things are moving super-fast in a client’s organisation.
+We started with the tried-and-true list of 101 actions we’ve developed over the years while working for and with CEOs.
+A top action was a face-to-face meeting to explore a series of strategic questions about the CEO, the organisation and its needs.
+This helps us cut through the noise, especially when things are moving super-fast in a client’s organisation.

 We asked strategic questions like: